HMS-Analytical-Software/sdmx-technical-documentation-rest/docs/registry_specification/4_SDMX_Registry_Repository_Architecture.md

 applications.

 ![](media/image7.jpg)
-/// caption
+///  figure-caption | 4
-Figure 4: Schematic of the Registry Content and Services
+Schematic of the Registry Content and Services
 ///

 ## 4.2 Structural Metadata Repository